KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Meeting_report/Meeting_2.md

 Working on Proposal

 ### Discussions:
-Working on scope, requirements, budget and assigning task for the proposal.
+Working on scope, requirements, budget and assigning the task for the proposal.

 ### Conclusion: &nbsp;
 Draft scope & requirements agreed upon, pending check with the client.
-Budget format discusses with Alex doing further research.
+Budget format discussed with Alex doing further research.
 Task assignment for the potential proposal agreed upon.
 <br>
 <br>